jovick-coder/jovick-blog/Retro’ing and Debugging 2024/index.md

-Retro’ing and Debugging 2024: A Year of Growth, Challenges, and Breakthroughs
+Retro'ing and Debugging 2024: A Year of Development, Difficulties, and Innovation

-Introduction: Setting the Stage
+Overview: Establishing the Scene

-2024 was a transformative year for me.
-It was filled with challenges that tested my limits, lessons that reshaped my approach to work and life, and achievements that made the journey unforgettable.
-Professionally, I took on projects that pushed my technical abilities to new heights, while personally, I experienced tremendous growth in self-development and financial education.
-Looking back, it was the year that truly set the foundation for a brighter future.
+For me, 2024 was a year of transformation.
+It was full with obstacles that pushed me to the limit, teachings that changed the way I approach both work and life, and successes that made the trip one to remember.
+In my professional life, I embarked on projects that challenged my technical skills to the limit, and in my personal life, I made significant progress in my financial literacy and self-development.
+In retrospect, it was the year that genuinely laid the groundwork for a better future.

-The Debugging Phase: Overcoming Challenges
+The Debugging Stage: Getting Past Obstacles

-Every significant year comes with its fair share of hurdles, and 2024 was no different.
-The most daunting challenge came while developing a rider application for Binnox.
-This project demanded more than I had initially anticipated, pushing me mentally and technically to the edge.
+There are challenges associated with any big year, and 2024 was no exception.
+The most difficult obstacle was creating a Binnox rider application.
+I was pushed to the limit both technically and mentally by this project, which required more than I had first thought.

-The app required optimizing the backend to reduce the number of requests and improve response speed.
-After weeks of research, I decided to integrate Socket.IO for real-time communication and Redis caching to minimize database delays and costs.
-However, the learning curve was steep, and I had less than two weeks to implement these technologies effectively.
-Sleepless nights became my norm as I raced against time to deliver.
+To decrease the volume of queries and increase response time, the application's backend needed to be optimised.
+After weeks of investigation, I chose to combine Redis caching and Socket.IO for real-time communication in order to reduce database expenses and delays.
+But there was a severe learning curve, and I had less than two weeks to successfully integrate these technologies.
+As I rushed to deliver, I started to have sleepless nights.

-Another major challenge was automating rider order assignments while considering factors like location.
-The system also needed to handle features such as order rejection, reassignment, and managing riders’ availability (online/offline status).
-Tackling these complex workflows in a short timeframe required relentless focus and perseverance.
+Automating rider order assignments while taking location into account was another significant problem.
+Features like order rejection, reassignment, and controlling riders' availability (online/offline status) also have to be handled by the system.
+It took unwavering concentration and persistence to tackle these intricate operations in a short amount of time.

-With multiple projects on my plate and tight deadlines, balancing priorities became an everyday struggle.
-I relied heavily on task management tools like to-do lists and reminders to stay organized.
-Updating these lists every morning and night helped me stay on track and make progress despite the pressure.
+Managing priorities became a daily issue for me because I had a lot of projects to do and deadlines to meet.
+To keep organised, I mostly depended on task management tools like reminders and to-do lists.
+Despite the strain, I was able to stay on course and make progress by updating these lists every morning and evening.

-The Retro Phase: Lessons Learned
+The Retro Era: Knowledge Acquired

-Through these challenges, I learned the value of rapid learning and execution.
-Researching and building simultaneously became a skill I honed, and collaboration played a critical role in speeding up development.
-External support, including guidance from ChatGPT, proved invaluable in managing the technical aspects and keeping up with the fast pace.
+These difficulties taught me the importance of quick learning and execution.
+I developed the ability to research and build at the same time, and teamwork was essential to accelerating progress.
+Having outside assistance, such as advice from ChatGPT, was crucial for handling the technical parts and keeping up with the rapid pace.

-Beyond technical growth, I discovered the importance of acting quickly to seize opportunities.
-This mindset extended to my financial decisions, where I learned to move swiftly to maximize investments and returns.
-The ability to adapt, prioritize, and execute effectively was perhaps the most significant lesson of the year.
+In addition to developing technically, I learnt how crucial it is to move fast to take advantage of chances.
+I applied this way of thinking to my financial decisions as well, learning to act quickly to optimise investments and profits.
+The year's most important lesson was probably how to prioritise, adapt, and perform well.

-Achievements: A Year to Remember
+Accomplishments: A Year to Recall

-Despite the challenges, 2024 was also a year of incredible achievements.
-Professionally, I mastered advanced Node.js skills, including Socket.IO and Redis caching, which not only enhanced my technical expertise but also boosted my confidence in handling complex projects.
+Notwithstanding the difficulties, 2024 also saw some amazing accomplishments.
+In my professional life, I developed sophisticated Node.js abilities, such as Socket.IO and Redis caching, which improved my technical proficiency and gave me more self-assurance when managing challenging projects.

-Financially, I made significant strides by acquiring two assets and making investments that I’m proud of.
-Learning to recognize and act on opportunities quickly paid off in ways I hadn’t imagined.
+By obtaining two assets and making investments I'm proud of, I made major financial progress.
+Acquiring the ability to spot and seize opportunities fast paid dividends in unexpected ways.

-Spiritually, my role in organizing and managing our company’s prayer sessions was both fulfilling and rewarding.
-I witnessed firsthand how these sessions contributed to new investments, increased revenue, and overall growth for the company.
-It was a testament to the power of faith and collective effort.
+It was a spiritually satisfying and gratifying experience for me to plan and oversee our company's prayer meetings.
+I personally saw how these meetings boosted the company's overall growth, brought in new investors, and raised sales.
+It was evidence of the strength of faith and teamwork.

-On a personal level, my relationship flourished as my partner and I set and achieved personal and financial growth goals together.
-This synergy added an extra layer of fulfillment to an already remarkable year.
+As my spouse and I set and accomplished financial and personal development goals together, our relationship grew on a personal level.
+An already incredible year was made even more fulfilling by this synergy.

-Looking Ahead: Vision for 2025
+Looking Ahead: 2025 Vision

-As I step into 2025, I’m determined to build on the momentum of 2024.
-My roadmap includes a return to technical writing and active engagement on social media to share knowledge and connect with like-minded professionals.
-Financially, I’m saving and planning for a significant investment in the fourth quarter of the year, with the goal of further securing my future.
+I'm committed to building on the momentum from 2024 as I enter 2025.
+A return to technical writing and active participation on social media to exchange knowledge and establish connections with like-minded people are part of my agenda.
+In order to further secure my future, I'm saving money and making plans for a sizable investment in the fourth quarter of the year.

-I’m also committed to improving the habits that served me well in 2024—learning, building, and investing—while striving for growth in every area of my life.
-With clear goals and a determined mindset, I’m ready to tackle the opportunities and challenges that lie ahead.
+Along with aiming for progress in all facets of my life, I'm also dedicated to strengthening the habits that helped me in 2024—learning, investing, and building.
+I'm prepared to take on the chances and difficulties that lie ahead because I have clear goals and a determined mindset.

-Conclusion
+In conclusion

-2024 was a year of debugging and retrospection, a time of challenges and breakthroughs that reshaped my personal and professional journey.
-As I look ahead to 2025, I carry forward the lessons, achievements, and experiences that have prepared me for whatever lies ahead.
-Here’s to another year of growth, learning, and success!
+2024 was a year of reflection and debugging, filled with obstacles and discoveries that changed the course of my career and personal life.
+I bring with me the knowledge, successes, and experiences that have equipped me for whatever the future holds as I look to 2025.
+Cheers to another year of development, education, and achievement!